mahdikohan/complexityEconomics/agent based macroeconomics/readme.md

 - Since planned demand $`c^r_h`$ has been determined for a complete month, but transactions are taking place daily, we have to bring $`c^r_h`$ from a monthly to a daily basis.
 - The most simple and straightforward way to do so is to assume that $`c^r_h`$ is distributed equally over the days of the month.
 - Each household visits one randomly determined firm of those he has a connection with.
-- If that firm’s inventories are high enough to satisfy his daily demand of cr h/21 and the household’s liquidity is high enough to pay for the goods, the transaction will be performed.
+- If that firm’s inventories are high enough to satisfy his daily demand of $`c^r_{h}/21`$ and the household’s liquidity is high enough to pay for the goods, the transaction will be performed.
-- The household’s liquidity is reduced by the purchasing costs, while the firm’s liquidity is raised by the same amount and its inventories are reduced by cr h/21.
+- The household’s liquidity is reduced by the purchasing costs, while the firm’s liquidity is raised by the same amount and its inventories are reduced by $`c^r_{h}/21`$.
 - If the household cannot afford to buy the planned amount of goods, his demand is reduced to the highest possible amount.
 - If the firm’s inventories are lower than the household’s demand, the transaction is performed at the highest possible amount of if.
 Thus inventories can never become negative.
 - The household tries to satisfy the remaining demand by repeating the buying process with another firm.
-This process is stopped after n firms have been asked or at least 95 percent of the planned demand has been satisfied.
+This process is stopped after $`n`$ firms have been asked or at least 95 percent of the planned demand has been satisfied.
 Eventually, remaining demand vanishes.
-- Next, each firm produces according to a production function where lf is the number of workers the firm employs and  is a positive technology parameter.
+- Next, each firm produces according to a production function where $`l_f`$ is the number of workers the firm employs and  is a positive technology parameter.
 - Following G2008, we assume a production technology that is a linear function of labor input.
 - The firm’s inventory is increased by the produced goods.
 - After all households and firms have performed their daily actions, the next day starts.